 For example, you can apply ice and cold packs.
-Oftentimes a health care practitioner will get the question, "what should I use - ice or heat, cold or heat?"
+Often times, a healthcare practitioner will get the question, "What should I use, ice or heat, cold or heat?"
 And the answer varies.
-Typically in the beginning stages of pain - the first twenty-four or forty-eight hours - ice can be more effective, and then later in the next few days heat can be more effective.
-Although some people prefer to use one over the other, there is no steadfast answer there.
-Also applying heat can be moist or dry heat and ice packs can be simply the form of ice packs or frozen wraps.
+But typically, in the beginning stages of pain, the first 24 to 48 hours, ice can be more effective, and then later, the next few days, heat can be more effective.
+Although some people prefer to use one over the other, there’s no steadfast answer here.
+Also applying heat can be moist or dry heat and ice packs can be in simply the form of ice bags or frozen wraps.

 Now what are some of the warning signs, what are some of the things we should look out for that should prompt us to go to the doctor sooner rather than later?
-Stiffness in the neck, difficulty in ranging the neck - that's an acute neck pain that you can undergo some healthcare home remedies; give it a few days, see if it goes away and gets better on its own.
-If the pain gets progressively worse, if it doesn't alleviate over several days, if it gets in the way of you functioning, going to work, getting out of the house, then maybe this is something you should go see your healthcare practitioner about.
-Also if a patient experiences numbness, tingling, weakness, or burning sensation that emanates from the neck through the shoulder perhaps into the arm, this is a more serious condition and can indicate that there is an issue within the spinal cord or the spinal nerves and this should be evaluated by a healthcare practitioner.
+Stiffness in the neck, difficulty in ranging the neck, that's an acute neck pain that typically can be, you can undergo some self-care home remedies.
+Give it a few days, see if it goes away, gets better on its own.
+If the pain gets progressively worse, if it doesn't alleviate over several days, if it gets in the way of you functioning, going to work, or getting out of the house, then maybe this is something that you should go see your healthcare practitioner about.
+Also if a patient experiences numbness, tingling, weakness, or burning sensation that emanates from the neck through the shoulder perhaps into the arm, this is a more serious condition and can indicate that there is an issue within the spinal cord or the spinal nerves, and this should be evaluated by a healthcare practitioner.

 There are many types of treatments which can be employed.
-I just mentioned chiropractic or osteopathic manipulations.
-These are hands-on treatments, manipulations of the spine, which can treat less severe injuries - musculoskeletal injuries of the spine - and are conservative-type treatments.
-Also your healthcare practitioner can prescribe medications, perhaps muscle relaxants to take care of the muscle spasms that accompany the muscular cervical strain.
-There can be anti-inflammatory medications that are prescribed, which decrease the pain or other analgesics.
+Just mentioned chiropractor or osteopathic manipulations.
+These are hands-on treatments, manipulations of the spine, which can treat less severe injuries, musculoskeletal injuries of the spine.
+Very conservative-type treatments.
+Also your healthcare practitioner can prescribe medications, perhaps muscle relaxants, to take care of the muscle spasms that accompany a muscular cervical strain.
+There can be anti-inflammatory medications that are prescribed, which decrease the pain, or other analgesics.

 Often times the pain associated with a cervical strain can be indicative of an underlying, more complex medical condition.
 For example, there could befacet joint pain or disc degeneration or another inflammatory process deeper within the spine.
 The discs themselves may be degenerated, herniated, bulging.
-The facet joints, which are the small joints in the back of the spine which allow for movement of the neck, they could have arthritis - wear and tear - which causes pain, which then radiates out and refers out into the musculature of the neck and shoulders.
-If that's the case, then oftentimes injections - injection therapy - can be employed in order to treat the underlying condition to decrease the inflammation in those facet joints and to decrease the inflammation within the spinal canal, if that indeed is the cause of the underlying cervical pain.
+The facet joints, which are the small joints in the back of the spine which allow for movement of the neck, they could have arthritis, wear and tear, which causes pain, which then radiates out and refers out into the musculature of the neck and shoulders.
+If that's the case, then often times injections, injection therapy, can be employed in order to treat the underlying condition to decrease the inflammation in those facet joints and to decrease the inflammation within the spinal canal, if that indeed is the cause of the underlying cervical pain.